Human rights in Germany: Police brutality

-Today the law enforcement in Germany is one of the most regulated and controlled in the world.
-Especially because of experiences through the Nazi-regime, the German politics and people are very attentive to the power and way of working of the police.
+Especially because of experiences through the Nazi-regime, the German politics and people are attentive to the power and way of working of the police.
 In Germany the use of firearms—even by the police—is strictly regulated and there are (compared with other countries) only a few cases of shots fired by the police every year.
 However, there were some incidents in the last past years:

 On 5 March 2009 a man died in a hospital after falling into a coma while in police custody in Hagen on 17 February where he had been bound face-down.
 The Office of the Public Prosecutor terminated its investigations and found that the force used by the police was proportionate, despite the fact that since 2000, police officers have been trained not to restrain a person face-down because of the danger of asphyxia.

 In December 2008, the regional court of Dessau acquitted two police officers of killing Oury Jalloh as a result of negligence.
 Oury Jalloh had died 2005 when a fire broke out in his cell, where he was restrained to the bed.
 In its oral reasons for the judgment, the court stated lack of evidence as the reason for the acquittal, and strongly criticized the testimonies of most of the police officers who were witnesses in the court case.
 On 13 December 2012, the regional court of Magdeburg overruled the earlier acquittal, and ruled for negligent homicide.
 An earlier accusation of bodily harm with fatal consequences was dropped by the public prosecution for lack of evidence.
 The accused officer was condemned to a fine of 10,800 Euro by the court, in excess of the 6,300 Euro plead for by prosecution.